Need Help? Help Sessions with UofSC Teaching Technology Pros

 - Contact students as soon as you have updates or decide on any large changes for the course.

-- Decide what combination of activities will enable the student to achieve the stated objective(s).
-Be realistic under emergency conditions.
+- Decide what combination of activities will enable your students to achieve the stated outcomes/objectives.
 Best practices suggest that a variety of learning activities results in better learning outcomes.

-- Write out a weekly narrative overview of what you plan to do - a succinct synopsis paragraph of what will be covered, what to expect, what content to focus on, pertinent information they need to know, etc. Think of this narrative as introductory overview you give in the first few minutes in your face-to-face course.
+- If teaching hybrid, blended or online, consider writing out a weekly narrative overview of what you plan to do in Blackboard - a succinct synopsis paragraph of what will be covered, what to expect, what content to focus on, pertinent information they need to know, etc. Think of this narrative as introductory overview you give in the first few minutes in your face-to-face course.

-- Construct a list of all instructional activities for each week (a task or “to-do”
+- In Blackboard, construct a list of all instructional activities for each week (a task

 - Read a chapter (or portion) from a textbook